aslanfth/gatedtcn/README.md

 # Gated Temporal Convolutional Network

-This repository contains the experiments done in the work [Handling Irregularly Sampled Sequences with Gated Temporal Convolutional Networks](https://arxiv.org) by Fatih Aslan and Suleyman Serdar Kozat.
+This repository contains the experiments done in the work [Handling Irregularly Sampled Signals with Gated Temporal Convolutional Networks](https://rdcu.be/cQ8E0) by Fatih Aslan and Suleyman Serdar Kozat.

 Experiments are done in PyTorch.
 If you find this repository helpful, please cite our work: